earthly/website/blog/_posts/2020-11-13-protobufs-and-grpc.md

 * * *

-## Next step: Implementing a gRPC client using Python
+## Next step: Implementing a gRPC Client Using Python

 Now that we've built and launched our Go-based key-value-store server, we'll cover how to talk to it using a Python client.
 Remember that initial Earthfile that generated the Go code?
 We'll extend it to _pip install grpc_ tooling, and generate Python code: